 For most students, the primary source of academic support comes from extra help sessions with teachers.
-Four days a week, time is set aside in our schedule for students to meet with teachers to ask questions and review lessons.
+Time is set aside in our schedule for students to meet with teachers to ask questions and review lessons.
 Beyond this, teachers and students can be found working together over breakfast, in the late afternoon, or in the evening in the dorm.

 Each book is listed with a recommendation of when you should first buy it; however most can be purchased any year and be used throughout high school and college.
 There is a copy of each one in the Academic Support Office along with many other interesting books.

 You may purchase these through our the online book store.
 Search for the course name: Learning Skills Seminar (#190).

 Lawrence Academy has created a peer tutoring network to connect students who have expertise in a particular subject with a peer who is in need of help.

 Learning Strategy Coaching

-Our skills coaches come from a pool of educators who have served in many different capacities in a variety of schools.
+Our learning coaches come from a pool of educators who have served in many different capacities in a variety of schools.
 While coaches will often assist students with the assignments for their classes, skill growth is the primary goal, not the completion of homework.

-Students with Diagnosed Learning Disabilities
+Students with Disabilities

 If you have any questions or concerns about this process, please contact Kimberly Poulin, the director of academic support (978)-448-1583.